MarcusHoltz/copy-m3u-playlist-files/README.md

-# Copy music files in a playlist for export
+# 🎶 Copy music files in a playlist for export 💿

-This script will - collect files in your music playlist, order the songs, and copy them into a new directory.
+This script will - a collect files in your music playlist, order the songs, and copy them into a new directory.

 Now can burn your collection to a CD, or export the playlist for friends. 👍